lyteword/chspurgeon-tod/volume-4/psalm-86.md

 **Verse 3.** —Importunity.

-1\.When she pleads— *"daily."*
+1\.
+When she pleads— *"daily."*

-2\.How she pleads— *"I cry."*
+2\.
+How she pleads— *"I cry."*

-3\.To whom she pleads— *"unto thee."*
+3\.
+To whom she pleads— *"unto thee."*

-4\.For what she pleads— *"be merciful."*
+4\.
+For what she pleads— *"be merciful."*

 **Verse 3.** — *I will cry daily* for pardoning, sanctifying, assisting, preserving, providing and guiding mercy.— *William Jay.*

 **Verse 4.**

-1\.The believer's joy is from God— *"Rejoice"*, & c.
+1\.
+The believer's joy is from God— *"Rejoice"*, & c.

-2\.The believer's joy is in God— *"unto thee"*, & c.—G.R.
+2\.
+The believer's joy is in God— *"unto thee"*, & c.—G. R.

 **Verse 4.**

-1\.The great lift.
+1\.
+The great lift.

-2\.The heavy weight— *"my soul".*
+2\.
+The heavy weight— *"my soul".*

-3\.The weak worker— *"I lift".*
+3\.
+The weak worker— *"I lift".*

-4\.The great height— *"unto thee".*
+4\.
+The great height— *"unto thee".*

-5\.The appointed machinery—means of grace; and,
+5\.
+The appointed machinery—means of grace; and,

-6\.The expected aid— *"Rejoice"*, etc.
+6\.
+The expected aid— *"Rejoice"*, etc.

 **Verse 5.** —Encouraging thoughts of God.

-1\.He has goodness in his essence.
+1\.
+He has goodness in his essence.

-2\.He has forgiveness in readiness.
+2\.
+He has forgiveness in readiness.

-3\.He has mercy in action, flowing forth from him plenteously.
+3\.
+He has mercy in action, flowing forth from him plenteously.

-4\.His very discrimination is gracious—"all them that call upon him."
+4\.
+His very discrimination is gracious—"all them that call upon him."

 **Verse 6.** The praying man desires above all things an answer.
 Objections to such an expectation.
 Grounds for continuing to expect, and duties incumbent upon those who realise such expectations.